igrega348/neural_xray/README.md

 The complete training pipeline consists of:

 1. **Data Preparation**
-   - Organize X-ray projections into transforms JSON files
-   - Prepare volume grid files (YAML or NPZ format)
+   - Organize X-ray projections, transforms JSON files and volume grid files (YAML or NPZ format)
    - Optionally downscale images for faster training

 2. **Canonical Volume Training**
    - Train forward canonical: learns 3D volume at initial state
    - Train backward canonical: learns 3D volume at final state
-   - Each takes ~2000-3000 training steps
+   - Each takes ~3000 training steps and a few minutes

 3. **Velocity Field Training**
    - Combines forward and backward canonical volumes
    - Learns deformation field mapping initial to final state
    - Progressive refinement: start at low resolution (6 control points), refine to high resolution (51 control points)
    - Each resolution stage: ~3000 training steps
+   - Matrix method is faster but typically only affordable for resolution up to $n=15$ due to memory requirements.
+The neighborhood method has to be used for higher $n$.

 4. **Spatiotemporal Mixing** (experimental data only)
    - Refines deformation field using temporal information